yoshidateetor/wedding/travel.md

 * From Itami to Himeji: [Limousine bus (~ ¥2160)](https://www.okkbus.co.jp/en/timetable/H/#from)

 * Please arrive in Himeji by **May 29th**.

+# Transportation on Wedding Day

-There will be a shuttle to take you to the wedding venue on May 30th.
+* To and from wedding venue: There will be a shuttle bus to take you to the wedding venue on **May 30th**.
+Pick up location TBD.

-# Transportation
+# General Transportation

 * Himeji to ITM airport

 * JR Trains

 * Shinki bus (city bus)